AestraDev/Aestradev/README.md

 - 🔭 I’m currently working on  **Discord Bots,tools and games**
 - 🌱 I’m currently learning  **Javascript and Typescript**
-- 😇 Join my Discord server  by [!clicking here](https://discord.gg/RZaKbVk8)
+- 😇 Join my Discord server  by [Clicking Here](https://discord.gg/RZaKbVk8)
 - 👯 I’m looking to collaborate on **More Open Source Projects.**
 - 🤔 I’m looking for help with  **Web development.**
 - 💬 Ask me about  Anything related to **Tech.**